 What do I need to submit for the supplemental application?

-The supplemental application for the Bachelor of Media Studies consists of three sections.
+To begin your supplemental application for the Bachelor of Media Studies program, you must have a UBC campus-wide log in (CWL) and an 8-digit UBC student number.
+The supplemental application consists of three sections.

 After you complete your application at you.ubc.ca, you will receive an email acknowledging receipt of your application.
 This email will contain your 8-digit UBC student number.
 You will need to this number to submit your BMS supplemental application.

 Your written response should answer the below prompt.
 Your response should be no more than 500 words, and submitted in PDF format.

 Tell us what led you to apply to the Bachelor of Media Studies program.
 Beyond practice, what are your interests in media studies?
 What questions are you asking about media, and what questions should people be asking about media?
 What do you think about changes in communicative practices?
 Explain how the Bachelor of Media Studies will help you achieve your intellectual, personal, and professional ambitions – especially, how the study paths open to you in the program speak to your interests and ideas.
 Please be specific.

 Applicants are asked to create an online digital portfolio to host their three samples of work.
 Compose a digital portfolio of examples of your involvement in media, and your interest in media.
 It should contain samples of your original work that demonstrate a wide range of ideas and competency with different media and tools.
 If you already have a digital portfolio, you are welcome to submit your current portfolio.

 Applicants do not need to create or pay for a special domain name, and are welcome to use free hosting websites or website builders such as Weebly, Wix, UBC Blogs, About.me, or WordPress to customize their website.
 Be creative and use the web platform (in addition to the three samples of work) as a way to express your interest, experience, and work in media.
 You are encouraged to submit samples of work from different mediums to illustrate your range of interests and capabilities.